Putnam County, Illinois: Politics

 Prior to 1988, Putnam County was a Republican Party stronghold in presidential elections, backing the Republican candidate in all but three elections from 1892 to 1984.
 From 1988 to 2012, the county consistently backed Democratic Party presidential candidates, but none fared better than Illinois resident Barack Obama's 56.9% in 2008.
 However, he failed to win a majority of the county's votes four years later despite winning it overall in his 2012 reelection bid.
 This foreshadowed what was to come in the 2016 election, as the county swung 21.8 points Republican to back Donald Trump over Illinois-born Hillary Clinton by a margin of 19.9%.

+Education

+K-12 school districts which cover portions of the county include Henry-Senachwine Consolidated Unit School District 5 and Putnam County Community Unit School District 535.
+Additionally, two small portions are in the Princeton Elementary School District 115 and the Princeton High School District 500.